d-mv/home-vue/README.md

 ## React version

-At later stage a fully reworked [React version](https://github.com/d-mv/home-react-styled) has been done.
+At later stage a [React version](https://github.com/d-mv/home-react-styled) has been done.

+An reworked version of the app is located [here](https://github.com/d-mv/home-v2)